 The club moved to the current ground, Meigle Park, around 1900.
 The ground has to be one of the most scenic sporting venues in the country, sitting at the foot of Meigle Hill on the west side of the town, with views looking down the Tweed Valley over the town and on over Melrose to the Eildon Hills.

 Gala Cricket Club 1st XI played in the Border League until season 2011, before moving to the East of Scotland Cricket Association Leagues in 2012, gaining entry at East League Division 3 level.
 At the end of the 2016 season, the 1sts gained promotion to the ESCA Championship following a 3 year stay in Division 1.
 Our 2nd XI will continue to compete in the Border Reserve League under a new 30 and 20 over format.
-After a few years of neglect the junior section is looking much healthier with six qualified coaches in the club and teams playing at Under 11, Under 13, Under 15 and Under 18 age groups.
+After a few years of neglect the junior section is looking much healthier with six qualified coaches in the club and teams playing at Under 11, Under 12 and Under 14 age groups.
 The social cricket scene continues to flourish with other sporting clubs, businesses and pub and club teams battling over available dates to take on the Gala 3rd XI on Friday evening’s throughout the season.

 Gala Cricket Club celebrated our 150th Anniversary in 2003 with a players re-union and a match against an SCU Presidents XI which featured Rahul Dravid and Craig Wright playing for the Gala CC XI, two of the special events organised.
 The highlight of the season however was the opening of the newly refurbished club rooms, with improved facilities for both players and supporters which has impressed all who have visited the club.